 The duration of your listing, as well as a number of other aspects of your contract, is negotiable and is quite important.
 You won’t want to sign your listing agreement until you’ve carefully thought about how long you want the listing to be; according to your specific needs.

 The most important word used here is ’you’: the length of the real estate contract is entirely up to you and shouldn’t be something that you let the real estate agent dictate.
 They may help you make this decision by suggesting a realistic time frame, but you also need to think about what duration will work out best for your needs.

 Common Time Frames

-Some of the most common lengths of time for listings include 30-day, 90-day, 6-month, or 1-year listing contracts.
-Your agent will typically expect you to choose one of these four options for your real estate listing agreement
+Some of the most common lengths of time for listings include 30-day, 90-day, six-month and one-year listing contracts.
+Your agent will typically expect you to choose one of these four options (unless you live in NSW, where the most common time frame is 42 days) for your real estate listing agreement

 Reasons for Choosing a 30-Day Listing

 If you are fortunate enough to be selling your home in a market which is favourable to sellers, also known as a ‘hot’ or ‘sellers’ market, it’s typical for properties to be sold quickly.
 In a truly hot market properties can be listed as pending within a couple of days or weeks after being put on the market.
 This type of scenario could lead to your estate agent suggesting a 30-day listing.
 This way, if similar houses in your suburb are selling in a matter of weeks but yours has lingered on the market until the listing expires, you have the option of leaving your first real estate agent